-Relevant provisions Question Answer 66.
+Relevant provisions Question Answer 64.
 Paragraph 12.8 of the AML/CFT Guideline Using technology to facilitate meetings What technology can an Al use in order to conduct a meeting with a customer?
 An Al can use technology to facilitate a meeting with a private banking customer, eg real-time video conferencing call, provided that the audio-visual quality enables effective communication.
-Cust tomer due dilige nce reviews 67.
+Cust omer due dilige nce reviews 65.
 Paragraph 5.2 of the AML/CFT Guideline Trigger events What could constitute a "trigger event" for the purposes of requiring a CDD review?
 Trigger events include: (a) when a significant transaction is to take place; (b) when a material change occurs in the way the customer's account is operated; (c) when the Al's customer documentation standards change substantially; or (d) when the Al is aware that it lacks sufficient information about the customer concerned.
-68. Paragraphs 4.12.2, 5.2 and footnote 42 of the AML/CFT Guideline Re-activation of a dormant account When a dormant customer is re-activated, is the AI required to complete a trigger event CDD review before re-activating the relationship?
+66. Paragraphs 4.12.2, 5.2 and footnote 57 of the AML/CFT Guideline Re-activation of a dormant relationship When a dormant relationship is re-activated, is the AI required to complete a trigger event CDD review before re-activating the relationship?
 Als should adopt appropriate risk management policies and procedures to manage the risks associated with the reactivation of dormant relationships.
-These policies and procedures should include, for example, establishing a reasonable timeframe for the completion of CDD review on an RBA, and if account use is permitted before completion imposing risk mitigating controls such as restricting account functions, imposing transaction limits or implementing enhanced transaction monitoring measures before completing the CDD review.
+These policies and procedures should include, for example, establishing a reasonable timeframe for the completion of CDD review on an RBA, and if account use is permitted before completion, imposing risk mitigating controls such as restricting account functions; imposing transaction limits or implementing enhanced transaction monitoring measures before completing the CDD review.
+Susp Suspicious transaction report (STR) 67.
+Chapter 7 of the AML/CFT Guideline Reporting requirement under National Security Law (NSL) Who should NSL-related STRs be filed to?
+All STRs should continue to be filed to the Joint Financial Intelligence Unit (JFIU) following existing reporting mechanism, i.e. STREAMS, and the "consent / no consent" systems will remain.
+Als can click the box "National Security Law" under the "Reason for Disclosure" column in the STR Proforma, where appropriate.
+Note: While it is recognised that Als may not be able to have full knowledge of the exact nature of the underlying crime, it is expected that these categories are selected on a best effort basis.

-&lt;sup>4 The word "significant" is not necessarily linked to monetary value.
+The word "significant" is not necessarily linked to monetary value.
 It may include transactions that are unusual or not in line with the Al's knowledge of the customer.